torchlight-api/engine/README.md

 ### Does Torchlight Engine require an API key or network access?

-No. Torchlight Engine is PHP-based, offline renderer built on top of [Phiki](https://github.com/phikiphp/phiki).
+No. Torchlight Engine is a PHP-based, offline renderer built on top of [Phiki](https://github.com/phikiphp/phiki).

 ### What about the Laravel and CommonMark packages?